sst/sst/www/docs/learn/project-structure.md

 ## `sst.config.ts`

-Finally, ths `sst.config.ts` defines the project config and the stacks in the app.
+Finally, the `sst.config.ts` defines the project config and the stacks in the app.

 ```ts title="sst.config.ts"
 export default {